 Along the way, The Potlikker Papers tracks the evolution of Southern identity, from the back-to-the-land movement of the 1970s that began in the Tennessee hills to the rise of fast and convenience foods modeled on Southern staples.
 Edge narrates the gentrification that gained traction in North Carolina and Louisiana restaurants of the 1980s and the artisanal renaissance that reconnected farmers and cooks in the 1990s and 2000s.
 He profiles compelling Southern figures who played transformative American roles, including Fannie Lou Hamer, Harland Sanders, Edna Lewis, Craig Claiborne, Mahalia Jackson, Nathalie Dupree, Sean Brock, and many others.

 Wrenching changes transformed the South over the last two generations.
 During that same span, Southerners transformed America.
 The Potlikker Papers frames and interprets these shifts in beliefs and identities, revealing how Southern food has become a shared culinary language for the nation.

-John T. Edge, host of the television show TrueSouth and a contributing editor at Garden & Gun.
-For twenty-two years, he served as a columnist for the Oxford American, wrote the New York Times’ United Tastes column for three years.
-In 2012, Edge won the M.F.K.
+John T. Edge, host of the television show TrueSouth, is a contributing editor at Garden & Gun.
+For twenty-two years, he served as a columnist for the Oxford American.
+He wrote the United Tastes” column for the New York Times for three years.
+In 2012 and 2020, Edge won the M.F.K.
 Fisher Distinguished Writing Award from the James Beard Foundation.
-Published in ten editions of the annual Best Food Writing anthology, he directs the Southern Foodways Alliance at the University of Mississippi and lives in Oxford with his son, Jess, and his wife, Blair Hobbs.
+Published in eleven editions of the annual Best Food Writing anthology, he directs the Southern Foodways Alliance at the University of Mississippi and lives in Oxford with his son, Jess, and his wife, Blair Hobbs.